GaelReinaudi/LabExe-UserPlugins/SoftwarePlugins/ListStepperPlugin/README.md

 1. Set the desired "Start" and "End" values
 2. Specify the number of points in "Num Points"
-3. Either:
-   - Connect a parameter to the "Generate" input bucket, or
-   - Manually trigger generation by connecting a parameter and changing its value
+3. Click the "Generate" button
 4. The plugin will generate equally spaced values with one value per line

 ### Randomizing the List

 1. Populate the list with values (either manually or using the generator)
-2. Connect a parameter to the "Shuffle" input bucket
+2. Click the "Shuffle" button
-3. When the connected parameter changes value, the lines in the list will be shuffled
+3. The lines in the list will be shuffled, keeping each line intact
-4. Each line remains intact, preserving any formatting or multi-value lines

 ## Advanced Features